 Outline applications submitted.

-The next deadline for outline applications is 16th March 2020.
+The last deadline for outline applications was 16th March 2020.

 Successful applicants invited to submit a Full application and unsuccessful applicants notified.

 The next deadline for full applications is 10th July 2020.

 Full applications submitted.
 Over the following months, applicants may be asked to submit additional information in response to peer reviews.

 Full applications considered by Trustees.